TopLeon/KZDownloader/README.md

 | **Browser integration** — capture downloads directly from Chrome / Firefox via a companion extension | 🔜 Planned |
 | **HLS / M3U8 streaming support** — download and remux adaptive video streams | 🔜 Planned |

+## ⚠️ Known Issues

+- Playlist Cards have problems with neon animated border
+- The playlist detail pane shows "Downloaded" while the playlist is not fully downloaded yet

 ## 🤝 Contributing

 Contributions, bug reports and feature requests are welcome.
 Please open an issue or submit a pull request.